-When the shoulder belt is pulled out all the way, it will lock.
+On four-door models, when the shoulder belt is pulled out all the way, it will lock.
 If it does, let it go back all the way and start again.

 Center Passenger Position

 Lap Belt

 If your vehicle has a bench seat, someone can sit in the center position.